 Derek Bloom, Architect (AIA, NCARB)

-Prior to founding Derek Bloom Architects, Derek worked in Boston and New York City, designing wide-ranging international projects including sustainable homes, restaurants, retail environments, corporate offices, educational environments, aquariums, museums, multimedia installations, and furniture.
+Prior to founding Derek Bloom Architects, Derek worked in Boston and New York City, designing wide-ranging international projects including institutional and academic projects, sustainable homes, restaurants, retail environments, corporate offices, aquariums, museums, multimedia installations, and furniture.

 Derek has taught and lectured on design, sustainability, and drawing, in the Boston Area; as an adjunct professor at Suffolk University and Endicott College, on the editorial board of Green Interiors Magazine, as thesis advisor at Endicott College, and as guest critic at the Boston Architecture Center.